Advanced Issues in Values, Ethics and Professional Practice - TZRD9040

 Learning outcomes

-7 Demonstrate advanced knowledge and a critical understanding of the importance of adopting a values- and evidence-based approach in supporting children and adults with intellectual or developmental disabilities.
+2) Apply advanced knowledge and a critical understanding of the importance of adopting a compassionate, values- and evidence-based approach in supporting people with intellectual and developmental disabilities.

 Notes